-For 2018, the Compensation Committee has determined that each executive officer may earn up to 100% of such executive officer's base salary based upon the attainment by the Company of the seven financial and other business performance goals set forth below.
+For 2018, the Compensation Committee determined that each executive officer could earn up to 100% of such executive officer's base salary based upon the attainment by the Company of the seven financial and other business performance goals set forth below.
 The minimum and maximum payout for each performance goal (measured as a percentage of base salary) are set forth immediately below.
 The specific pre-established performance goals are set forth in the table following the table set forth immediately below.
-Participants are eligible to receive awards at each level of participation (i.e., Minimum Level, Target Level and Maximum Level) to the extent Polar Power achieves such level.
-In the event our performance falls short of a specific performance level, participants will not be eligible to receive an award at that level.
-For example, if our revenues equal \$24 million in 2018, thereby satisfying the Minimum Level of \$22 million but not satisfying the Target Level of \$26 million, each executive officer would be eligible to receive an award equal to 15% of his base salary rather than receiving an award that is proportional to the higher Target Level award amount.
+Participants were eligible to receive awards at each level of participation (i.e., Minimum Level, Target Level and Maximum Level) to the extent we achieved such level.
+In the event our performance fell short of a specific performance level, participants were not be eligible to receive an award at that level.
+For example, since our revenues equaled \$24 million in 2018, thereby satisfying the Minimum Level of \$22 million but not satisfying the Target Level of \$26 million, each executive officer was eligible to receive an award equal to 15% of his base salary rather than receiving an award that was proportional to the higher Target Level award amount.